dkeenan7/LyteFyba/PCB/Readme.txt

 Remove C6 from the selection
-Add 6 bypass resistors to the selection (easier with red layers off) Add 6 copper pour outlines to the selection (not the copper interior, just the outlines) Remove the outline from the selection
+Add 6 bypass resistors to the selection (easier with red layers off) Add 6 copper pour outlines to the selection (not the copper interior, just the outlines) Remove the board outline from the selection
-From the bottom silkscreen, remove "Weber &", "Coulomb", "Digital", "BMU" Remove everything from the top documentation layer Using the layers tab in the interaction bar, check each layer for items to remove Context menu select "Group" and give the group a name such as "Rotatables"
+From the bottom silkscreen, deselect "Weber &", "Coulomb", "Digital", "BMU" Deselect everything from the top documentation layer Using the layers tab in the interaction bar, check each layer for items to deselect Context menu select "Group", uncheck "Tight" and give the group a name such as "Rotatables"

 Rotation Procedure
 ==================